 “Yoga should adapt to the individual, not the other way around.” - Krishnamacharya

 Yoga can give you the elusive ideal of a healthy body, a peaceful mind and an enlightened spirit.
-It gives you the tools to go within and access the spirit.
+It gives you the tools to go within and access the still, calm sanctuary inside you.
 Yoga is thousands of years old, non denominational and open to all.
 The first reference to yoga comes from India in Patanjali’s Yoga Sutras, from 2500 years ago.
 The Sanskrit term ‘Yoga’ means ‘Union’: Union of the body, mind and spirit; and union of the individual self with the universal self, ultimately Yoga is a journey towards unification, oneness, Enlightenment.